-When helping clients on their search for office space, two of the most common questions we hear from clients is “How long of a lease will I have to sign?” and “What is the typical commercial lease length?”
+When helping clients in their search for office space, two of the most common questions we hear from clients are “How long of a lease will I have to sign?” and “What is the typical commercial lease length?”

-While there is no one answer for this question, there are standards in each market, as well as a number of factors, both internal and external, that can impact the lease term you will be able to negotiate.
+While there is no one answer to this question, there are standards in each market, as well as a number of factors, both internal and external, that can impact the lease term you will be able to negotiate.